The Dresden Files (TV series)

-The Dresden Files is a television series based on the fantasy book series of the same name by Jim Butcher.
+The Dresden Files is a dark fantasy television series based on the fantasy book series of the same name by Jim Butcher.
 The series follows private investigator and wizard Harry Dresden as portrayed by Paul Blackthorne, and recounts investigations into supernatural disturbances in modern-day Chicago.
 It premiered on January 21, 2007, on Sci Fi Channel in the United States and on Space in Canada.
 It was picked up by Sky One in the UK and began airing on February 14 the same year.

 The series ran for a single season of 12 episodes, and has since been released on DVD.
 After the show ended on April 15, Sci Fi Channel revealed on August 3 that The Dresden Files was canceled and the second season was not picked up.

 Cast and characters

 Casting was confirmed in November 2005 by Robert Hewitt Wolfe: